KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 The first thing to do would be to install the RENCI repository that hosts the iRODS software and update apt To be noted that this repository only has iRODS versions for ubuntu xenial (16.04), trusty (14.04) and precise (12.04).

-If you are using a different version please replace $(lsb_release -sc) with one of these three supported realeses.
+If you are using a different version please replace $(lsb_release -sc) with one of these three supported releases.
 E.g. if your ubuntu is 14.10, replace $(lsb_release -sc) with "trusty"

 ```bash
 $ wget -qO - https://unstable.irods.org/irods-unstable-signing-key.asc | \ sudo apt-key add -